 There isn’t an OSHA Canada, but people and organizations don’t always know this fact.
 Instead, Canada uses the term Occupational Health and Safety (OH&S) for its safety standards.

-Canada is a bit different in terms of safety.
+Canada has its own regulations in terms of safety.
 The safety standards in this country are most often a Provincial / Territory requirement.
 There are fourteen jurisdictions in Canada – one federal, ten provincial, and three territorial — and each has its own occupational health and safety legislation.

 For most people in Canada, the agency that you would contact is the provincial or territorial agency in the area where you work.
 There are some exceptions to this approach.
 For example, Federal legislation covers employees of the federal government, including Crown agencies and corporations across Canada, as well as to employees of companies or sectors that operate across provincial or international borders.
 These businesses include:

 - Exploration and development of petroleum on lands subject to federal jurisdiction

 - Grain elevators licensed by the Canadian Grain Commission, and certain feed mills and feed warehouses, flour mills and grain seed-cleaning plants

 - Highway transport

 - Radio and television broadcasting and cable systems

 - Shipping and shipping services